arkanihsani/Simple-Chat-App-Flutter/README.md

     ```bash
     flutter run
     ```
-    This will launch the Gemini Frontend App.
+    This will launch the App.

 ---